* This is the Consumer Version. *

 Depression may be intensified by the use of alcohol, which, in turn, makes suicidal behavior more likely.
 Alcohol also reduces self-control.
 About 30% of people who attempt suicide drink alcohol before the attempt.
 Because alcoholism, particularly binge drinking, often causes deep feelings of remorse during dry periods, alcoholics are suicide-prone even when sober.

 Other mental health disorders besides depression also put people at risk of suicide.
-People with schizophrenia (see Schizophrenia) and other psychotic disorders may hear voices (auditory hallucinations) commanding them to kill themselves.
-People with borderline personality disorder (see Borderline personality disorder) or antisocial personality disorder (see Antisocial personality disorder), especially those with a history of violent behavior, are also at higher risk of suicide.
+People with schizophrenia (see page Schizophrenia) and other psychotic disorders may hear voices (auditory hallucinations) commanding them to kill themselves.
+People with borderline personality disorder (see page Borderline personality disorder) or antisocial personality disorder (see page Antisocial personality disorder), especially those with a history of violent behavior, are also at higher risk of suicide.

 The risk of suicide attempts is greatest in the month before starting antidepressant treatment, and the risk of death by suicide is no higher after antidepressants are started.
 However, antidepressants slightly increase the frequency of suicidal thoughts and behaviors (but not of completed suicide) in children, adolescents and young people.
-So parents of children and adolescents should be warned, and children and adolescents should be carefully monitored for side effects such as increased anxiety, agitation, restlessness, irritability, anger, or a shift into hypomania (when people feel full of energy and cheerful but are often easily irritated, distracted, and agitated—see Hypomania), especially in the first few weeks after they start taking the drug.
+So parents of children and adolescents should be warned, and children and adolescents should be carefully monitored for side effects such as increased anxiety, agitation, restlessness, irritability, anger, or a shift into hypomania (when people feel full of energy and cheerful but are often easily irritated, distracted, and agitated—see page Hypomania), especially in the first few weeks after they start taking the drug.

 Because of public health warnings about the possible association between taking antidepressants and an increased risk of suicide, doctors started prescribing antidepressants less often for children and young people.
 However, during this same time, suicide rates among young people temporarily increased by 14%.
 Thus, it is possible that by discouraging drug treatment of depression, these warnings resulted in more, not fewer, deaths by suicide.